cherrytrees97/seurat-analysis-mke/cellranger-pipeline.md

 # CellRanger pipeline for processing FASTQ files
 ## 0: Converting BAM files back into FASTQ files
 In some cases, only the BAM files can be downloaded from the SRA/ENA (e.g. https://www.ebi.ac.uk/ena/browser/view/PRJEB23051?show=related-records).
+To download the files, refer to the guide [here](https://www.ebi.ac.uk/ena/browser/downloading-data).
 In these situations, `CellRanger` has a tool that is specifically made to convert BAM files back into FASTQ files for the rest of the `CellRanger` pipeline.
 Refer to [here](https://support.10xgenomics.com/docs/bamtofastq) for more information.
 To run the script:

 ```
 cellranger bamtofastq --nthreads 16 /path/to/bam/file.bam /path/to/output/folder